preaudc/tech-articles/SparkGoodPractices.md

 ```

 ## avoid union performance penalties when reading parquet files
-Doing a `union` to produce a single Dataset from several parquet files loaded as a Dataset takes a lot more time than load all the parquet files into a single Dataset in one go.
+Doing a `union` to produce a single Dataset from several parquet files loaded as a Dataset takes a lot more time than loading all the parquet at once files into a single Dataset.

 ```scala